 Members usually meet every Saturday alternating between Burlington Public Library at 2:00 PM and Mount Pleasant Public Library at 1:00 PM.
 After reading and listening to submitted work, members discuss possible improvements.
 Emotional works are handled with great sensitivity.
 The Society of Great River Poet’s greatest attribute is in its listening.
 Meetings are currently on hiatus due to Covid 19.
 They will resume as soon as possible.
 Email [email protected] for updates.

 The Society of Great River Poets publishes and annual anthology, Stand Forth, and a quarterly publication, A Step Between, of members’ works.
 It works with other groups to bring outstanding poets into the area and to support open mic events.

-In addition, SGRP sponsors a Creativity Camp in early summer at a county-owned campground.
+In addition, SGRP sponsors various Creativity Camps at a county-owned campground.
 These adults-only camps provide an opportunity to relax in a beautiful natural setting, go off-line, and boost the creative spirit.
 Workshops held in the lodge are a fun way to learn something new.
-A fall Creativity Retreat during which participants can work on their own projects all weekend is held at the same location.
 More information can be found on the special events page.

-The Society of Great River Poets does not charge dues.
+The Society of Great River Poets has not ever nor will ever charge dues.

 In 1999 a group of poets and other writers from southeast Iowa and West Central Illinois met for the first time.
 They learned that there were many poets in the area, but that they had little audience and that some of their poems needed refinement.
 The group viewed videos of some of the most famous English-speaking poets for study and discussion.
 Books on and about the established poets were also studied and discussed.
 These poets’ work, lifestyles, methods, reasons, and motivations became so well known that members spoke of them as if they were old friends.
 The diversity of The Society of Great River Poets is now so broad that poets of the past would smile and nod their approval.